Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: Several models

 \subsection{Vortex partition function and surface operator}

 The vortex partition functions \cite{Shadchin:2006yz, Dimofte:2010tz, Yoshida:2011au} are vortex counterparts of the Nekrasov instanton partition functions \cite{Nekrasov:2002qd}.
-It is shown \cite{Pasquetti:2011fj, Hwang:2012jh, Taki:2013opa} that the partition function on $S^3_b$ ($S^1 \times S^2$) is respectively factorized into a pair of the vortex and anti-vortex partition functions.
-Looking at the Higgs branch calculation in three dimensions \cite{Fujitsuka:2013fga, Benini:2013yva}, we can also construct some $Q$-exact term whose saddle points admit point-like vortices at the north pole of the hemisphere.
-So we expect the index on $S^1 \times D^2$ contains contributions from vortex partition functions.
+It was shown in \cite{Pasquetti:2011fj, Hwang:2012jh, Taki:2013opa} that the partition function on $S^3_b$ ($S^1 \times S^2$) is respectively factorized into a pair of the vortex and the anti-vortex partition functions.
+From the view point of the Higgs branch localization in three dimensions \cite{Fujitsuka:2013fga, Benini:2013yva}, we can also construct some $Q$-exact term whose saddle points admit point-like vortices at the north pole of the hemisphere.
+Thus we expect the index on $S^1 \times D^2$ contains contributions from vortex partition functions.

-Here we consider a non-Abelian model: The gauge group is $G=U(N)$ and the flavor symmetry is $SU(N_f)\times SU(\tilde{N}_f)$ with $N_f \ge \tilde{N}_f$.
-We have $N_f$ (flavor) fundamental chiral multiplets with Neumann boundary conditions and $\tilde{N}_f$ (flavor) anti-fundamental chiral multiplets with Dirichlet boundary conditions.